xuyunfan9991/SCRIPro/README.md

 ## Documentation

-For the detailed usage and examples of SCRIP, please refer to the [documentation](https://scripro.readthedocs.io/en/latest).
+For the detailed usage and examples of SCRIPro, please refer to the [documentation](https://scripro.readthedocs.io/en/latest).
 For any problems encountered in using, feel free to open an [issue](https://github.com/xuyunfan9991/SCRIPro/issues).